DinoChiesa/ApigeeEdge-BlueGreen-1/README.md

 nicely with Token verification, caching, quota enforcement, Shared Flows, etc.

-To actually do weighted load balancing, you'd need to follow that up with:
+To actually do weighted load balancing, you'd need to compose the weightedRandom selection down here with:

 1. Administratively setting up the various targets and weights.
 And adjusting them as appropriate.